-21The model in this section is intentionally described at a high level for accessibility.
-For a more complete econometric treatment of this exercise, see Caetano, Caetano, and Escanciano (2022) or Appendix D, which applies their framework to our specific approach.
+23The model in this section is intentionally described at a high level for accessibility.
+For a more complete econometric treatment of this exercise, see Caetano et al. (2023) or Appendix Online Appendix D:, which applies their framework to our specific approach.

-22To help make this more concrete, in our setting we consider K=2 {juvenile non-conviction, juvenile conviction plus services} and L=3 {adult non-conviction, adult conviction without incarceration sentence, adult conviction with incarceration sentence}.
+24To help make this more concrete, in our setting we consider K = 2 {juvenile non-conviction, juvenile conviction plus services} and L = 3 {adult non-conviction, adult conviction without incarceration sentence, adult conviction with incarceration sentence}.